 Snapdragons are short-lived perennials that repeat blooms from spring to fall with large flowers but soon wither in summer due to poor grooming.

-Did you know Snapdragons allowed to blossom uninterrupted will eventually begin forming seeds, which means an abrupt end to the flowering seasons?
+Do you know Snapdragons allowed to blossom uninterrupted will eventually begin forming seeds, which means an abrupt end to the flowering seasons?

-Read more to discover proven tips for deadheading Snapdragons to witness healthy and fuller growth.
+Discover proven tips for deadheading Snapdragons to witness healthy and fuller growth.

 Table of Contents Show